stfc-sciml/ZeroCoordinateShift/README.md

 pip install -r requirements.txt
 ```

+**NOTE**: There are some backward compatibility issues between DeepXDE 1.9 and 1.10.
+We set the version as 1.9.3 in `requirements.txt`.

 ## Training
 Inside each example folder (`diffusion_reaction`, `burgers`, `KL_plates`),
 run the following command to see the arguments for training: